Attash2312/ostheory/important-topics.md

 - Within a queue, use RR (usually).
 - Demote if full quantum used.
 - Periodic priority boost to prevent starvation.

+How to solve ANY MLFQ numerical (exam template):
+1. Clearly write the rule-set you will use:
+  - Q0 quantum, Q1 quantum, Q2 policy (FCFS or big quantum)
+  - arrival times
+  - boosting rule (if given; otherwise say "ignored")
+2. Create a timeline and always pick from highest non-empty queue.
+3. After each run, update remaining burst and queue (demote only if full quantum used).
+4. Stop when all bursts are 0.
+5. Then compute CT, TAT, WT.

 ### 6.4 Solved example (MLFQ scheduling)